Ravenscar, North Yorkshire: Peak House/Raven Hall

 In 1540, a farm known as Peak House owned by the Beswick family occupied the site of a 5th-century Roman fort.
 In 1774 Raven Hall was built on the site for Captain William Childs of London, a captain in the King's Regiment of Light Dragoons, who came to Yorkshire with the army and became the owner of the Alum Works at Ravenscar.
 On his death in 1829 the hall passed to his daughter Ann Willis, whose family (headed by Dr Francis Willis) had become wealthy from treating George III and other royalty for their medical conditions.
 Ann's son, the eccentric Rev Dr Richard Willis, built the gardens and battlements which surround the house.
 In 1845 the property passed into the hands of William Hammond of London.

 Hammond became a prominent local benefactor, building the village church and the windmill.
 He became a director of the Scarborough to Whitby railway line, insisting that it passed through his property via a tunnel and that Ravenscar should have a station.

 On his widow's death in 1890 the estate was sold to the Peak Estate Company for development as a holiday resort.
 The house was extended for use as a hotel from 1895, and its golf course opened in 1898.
 It was sold by auction in 1911 after the company went bankrupt, and after several changes of ownership and use as a billet in wartime it was acquired by the present owners, who are associated with Classic Hotels.

+Modern Ravenscar

+St Hilda's Anglican Church in Ravenscar is part of the parish of St Mary's, Cloughton with Burniston.
+Ravenscar Chapel Cottage, part of the National Trust estate, is available as a rented holiday cottage.